Kenyan Coffee Iyego AB

-This coffee is juicy and sweet.
+This coffee is juicy, bright, and sweet.
 A wonderful example of Kenyan Coffee.
-We taste Pomegranate, Vanilla, and Dried Cranberries
+We taste Blackberry, Baking Spices, lemon, and Lime.

 Kenyan coffee.
 Kenya coffee.
 Kenya AA coffee.
 Coffee from Kenya.